simoncblyth/opticks/notes/issues/geometry_model_review.rst

 But the result is still confusing even when it can be made to work, so it is prone to breakage.

 globalinstance just adding to confusion
 -------------------------------------------

+* globalinstance is no longer enabled by default

 In Aug I added an extra mm slot, called the GlobalInstance, which treats the remainder geometry just like instanced.
 That was motivated